Jr-Turing/CuriousLLM/README.md

-# CuriousLLM - an AI-powered study assistant
+# CuriousLLM - an AI-powered study assistant with RAG